Happy Birthday, Emily Giffin, born 20 March 1972.

 - A theme in a lot of my books – and in my own life – is making choices that you feel you should make, or what society wants you to make, as opposed to what is truly right for you.

-- Life is about the grey areas.
+- I find flawed characters much more interesting than perfect ones and enjoy the challenge of making readers root for them in spite of their unsympathetic path and destructive choices.
+Life is about the grey areas.
 Things are seldom black and white, even when we wish they were and think they should be, and I like exploring this nuanced terrain.
+(Emily Giffin On Writing)

 - I’ve always been intrigued by the power of secrets.
 When is it justifiable to keep them from the ones we love?
 And does keeping them irrevocably change who we are?